azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ![Add Email as NameID](./img/SAPNetweaverSAMLConfiguration9_new.png)

-## Activate the Scope for OAuth 2.0
+## Configure the Scope for OAuth 2.0

 1. Redirect to the Activate and Maintain Services section by using:
 ```/n/IWFND/MAINT_SERVICE```